TheGamedev3/Camp_Capstone_Project/PlanningPhase/3_Mechanics/phase2_missions.md

 ⏭️ - it may be soon possible to create a trading table once persisting data is a thing....

+✅ - terraform the land // %!
+TTL(221)
+    ✅ - have the recipe thing for "land" have an output thingy instead of giving an item ✅ - pass in the actual tiledata, tileid, and session thing ✅ - refactor it to take in more args
+    ✅ - also allow for mountain to transform into mineshaft

+- break hold down
+    - track when mouse is down, send a request
+    - track when mouse is lifted, stop interval on the server side
+    - or alternatively, on hold down on client, send break request at an interval
+        - and then on the server side timestamp verify it

+- consider trade requests
+    - mongoose schema for the offer object
+    - offers pagnator
+    - minimal version?
+        - item selector
+        - set valid cost string
+        - take items & nonstackables data and post trade as a mongoose object
+        - give back on creator canceling
+        - take cost and give items on buy
+        - creator claiming reward on purchased (and possibly notify by lighting it up in myOffers?)
+    - polished version
+        - requires a new create trade input
+            - possibly clicking an item will post it in x1 once
+            - a +/- button for each qt
+            - a cost drop down thingy where u can set the item and the quantity, and add in more items
+                - ingredients list rendered
+                - ingredient selector and quantity adjuster
+                - add ingredient
+                - take the selected info out
+            - remember, durability/nonstackables need to transfer their durability somehow!
+                - because you can only have 1 axe and pickaxe ever, they're non tradable and will be filtered out
+            - a post button to post the trade

 🔥 Forage & Furance
 - the furance menu will be more complicated
     - furnace structure with a coal count and metal ore count and an output count